 (I have some safety articles on Honduras which are ready for publishing on WorldNomads....
 I'll get it done ASAP and let you know when they're ready to view.)

 Unfortunately theres a lot of crime in Honduras.
 But most crime and killings are really towards the people in the drug trade and stuff so dont worry.
 Just dont go out at night and dont put on jewlery.
 To tell you the truth people in Honduras dress just the same as Americans.
 They wear Hollister, Abercrombie and all that suff.
-Honduras is amazing and it would be an amazing experience for you. over 7 years agoAnswered by Andres via WorldNomads.com
+Honduras is amazing and it would be an amazing experience for you. about 9 years agoAnswered by Andres via WorldNomads.com

 Guatemala is worse statistically than Honduras, and I've had no problems traveling in either country.
 I've taken a rental car right out of San Pedro Sula Airport and have not seen this supposed gang activity.
-Don't be put off by news stories that effect less than 1% of the tourist traveling there. over 7 years ago
+Don't be put off by news stories that effect less than 1% of the tourist traveling there. about 9 years ago